joshdifabio/resource-pool/README.md

 }
 ```

 That's it!
-Now your sysadmins will stop bugging you about your code smashing their servers!
+You can look your sysadmin in the eye again!

 ## Advanced usage

-Okay, so you're advanced.
+Advanced, eh?
 You should read this.

 ### Allocate multiple resources